Skip to content

 Validation exception

-Currently upon validation failure, a standard Pydantic ValidationError is raised.
-See model error handling for details.
+Currently upon validation failure, a standard Pydantic ValidationError is raised (see model error handling for details).
+This is also true for missing required arguments, where Python normally raises a TypeError.

 Performance

-We've made a big effort to make Pydantic as performant as possible and argument inspect and model creation is only performed once when the function is defined, however there will still be a performance impact to using the @validate_call decorator compared to calling the raw function.
+We've made a big effort to make Pydantic as performant as possible.
+While the inspection of the decorated function is only performed once, there will still be a performance impact when making calls to the function compared to using the original function.

-In many situations this will have little or no noticeable effect, however be aware that @validate_call is not an equivalent or alternative to function definitions in strongly typed languages; it never will be.
+In many situations, this will have little or no noticeable effect.
+However, be aware that validate_call() is not an equivalent or alternative to function definitions in strongly typed languages, and it never will be.